brainhubeu/hadron/packages/hadron-security/README.md

 ---

-Warning, you should pass hadronAuth as first to hadron packages array.
+Warning, You should pass hadronAuth as first to hadron packages array.

 ---

-Now your routes are secured, by default, **hadron-auth** authorize user by JWT Token, passed as `Authorization` header.
+Now Your routes are secured, by default, **hadron-auth** authorize user by **JWT Token**, passed as `Authorization` header.

-### Creating custom authorization middleware
+### Creating custom auth middleware

-You can pass your own function in hadron configuration to check if user is authorized to secured route.
+You can pass Your own function in hadron configuration to check if a user is authorized to the secured route.
 Here is the skeleton for the authorization middleware:

 ```javascript